brendenwest/it121/5_objects.md

 - window - http://www.w3schools.com/js/js_window.asp
 - document - http://www.w3schools.com/js/js_htmldom.asp

-### Object collections

-Arrays can contain a collection of custom objects:

-    const students = [
-    { name: "Jim Jones", year: 1, major: "web" },
-    { name: "Dave Smith", year: 1, major: "itc" },
-    { name: "Ann Hathaway", year: 2, major: "itc" },
-    { name: "Loren Bacall", year: 2, major: "web" }
-    ];
-    document.write(students[0].name); // outputs ‘Jim Jones’

-### Object Methods

-JavaScript objects can contain `methods`, which are functions contained within an object.

-    const student = {
-      firstName: "Mary",
-      lastName: "Jones",
-      fullName: () => {
-           return `${this.firstName} ${this.lastName}`;
-        }
-    };

-Methods perform an action and are invoked or ‘called’ like this (NOTE the parens):

-    document.write( student.fullName() );

-In the above example, the fullName() method ‘returns’ a string value that combines firstName and lastName.
-It uses **this** to reference its containing.object.

 ### Object Inheritance

 Unlike classic object-oriented languages, JavaScript objects inherit properties and methods from a `prototype` property.

-Modifying an object's prototype allows adding to or changing of properties (or methods) for all instances of that object type.
+Modifying an object's prototype allows adding to or changing of properties (or methods) for `all` instances of that object type.
 For example:

     // add new property to all 'Student' object instances Student.prototype.full_time = True;